pauldijou/elm-ordeal/README.md

 # elm-ordeal

-> Write unit tests in Elm, support async Task out of the box
+> Write unit tests in Elm, support async Task out of the box, can run directly on Node or any major browsers.

 **Warning** This is still a work in progress, API will probably change a bit before 1.0 release.